arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 MachineControl_RS485Comm.setFullDuplex(false);
 ```

-By modifying this line, *Full-Duplex mode* is deactivated, or the line can be commented out to bypass this setting altogether.
-This minor code tweak and the appropriate wiring enable the two units to communicate using Modbus RTU in half-duplex mode.
+By modifying this line, *Full-Duplex mode* is deactivated.
+This minor code tweak, plus the appropriate wiring, enable the two units to communicate using Modbus RTU in half-duplex mode.

 ![Modbus RTU (Half-Duplex) Demo](assets/rtu-half-ani.gif)